JaehaKim97/EDTR/README.md

 Please download the [codeformer_swinir.ckpt](https://huggingface.co/lxq007/DiffBIR-v2/resolve/main/codeformer_swinir.ckpt) and place it in the `weights/` directory.

 *NOTE*: Below are the example training commands for EDTR in detection.
 You can find all kinds of training commands in the [script](script.sh).

-*NOTE*: We recommend using a GPU with at least 40GB\*4 or 80GB\*2 of memory due to the large model size.
+We recommend using a GPU setup with at least 40GB\*4 or 80GB\*2 of memory due to the large model size.

 1. Training pre-restoration model: